OpenLMLab/LEval/README.md

 ### *L-Eval: Instituting Standardized Evaluation for Long Context Language Models*

 **Data Collection:**   L-Eval ([preview on 🤗 HuggingFace Datasets](https://huggingface.co/datasets/L4NLP/LEval) • [check our 📃 paper](https://arxiv.org/abs/2307.11088) ) is a comprehensive Long Context Language Models (LCLMs) evaluation suite with 20 sub-tasks, 508 long documents, and over 2,000 human-labeled query-response pairs encompassing diverse question styles, domains, and input length (3k～200k tokens).
-L-Eval has 2 group: *closed-ended* tasks and *open-ended* tasks.
+L-Eval has 2 groups: *closed-ended* tasks and *open-ended* tasks.
 The closed-ended group primarily tests the reasoning and understanding ability regarding a longer context, and the open-ended group consists of more summarization tasks that require aggregation of long document information ([download the data](#use)).

 **Long Context LLMs Evaluation:**  Closed-ended tasks typically do not present issues with evaluation fairness.
 However, in real-world long-context tasks, open-ended tasks tend to be more common.
 We have found that *n-gram* metrics such as ROUGE and F1 cannot accurately reflect the abilities of LCLMs.
 As such, L-Eval does not solely rely on metrics used in previous text generation benchmarks.
 Instead, L-Eval primarily utilizes Length-Instruction-Enhanced (LIE) evaluation, and LLM judges (battling with Turbo-16k or Llama2).
 Please refer to [open-ended tasks evaluation](#eval)).

 We hope L-Eval could help researchers and developers track the progress of long-context language models (LCLMs) and understand the strengths/shortcomings of different methods.
 We will also keep up with the **latest releases** of instruction-following LCLMs.